 2. Epdm Rolled Roofing

-EPDM roofing, often known as rubber membrane roofing, is also a different type of rubber roofing.
-Also, rubber roofing is created from recycled rubber as well.
+EPDM roofing, often known as rubber membrane roofing, is also different.
+Rubber roofing is made from recycled rubber.

-On the other hand, EPDM rubber roofing has the advantage of being incredibly lightweight while still being extremely durable.
+On the other hand, EPDM rubber roofing has the advantage of being incredibly lightweight and extremely durable.

-Also, there are adhesive seams on every EPDM floor so that you won’t worry about leaks.
-EPDM rolled roofing is long-lasting and can last up to 20 years.
-This is one of the different types of Rolled roofing.
+Also, every EPDM floor has adhesive seams, so you won’t worry about leaks.
+EPDM rolled roofing is one of the different types of rolled roofing.
+It is long-lasting and can last up to 20 years.

 3. TPO Rolled Roofing

-TPO roofing has grown to become more popular than any other rolled roofing due to its low cost and good durability.
+TPO roofing has become more popular than any other rolled roofing due to its low cost and durability.

 This type of rolled roofing comprises a mixture of ethylene propylene and polypropylene.
 However, manufacturing procedures and quality differ significantly.